sketchplugins/plugin-directory/README.md

 - [Logodrop](https://github.com/iconscout/logodrop), by Iconscout: A Sketch Plugin to get brand logos right into Sketch App.
 - [Restore Overrides](https://github.com/danielthall/restore-overrides), by Daniel T. Hall: A small plugin to store and restore override values before and after library updates
 - [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
-- [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.